vitormattos/blueprint-sdk-maker/README.md

 > [API Blueprint](https://apiblueprint.org/) is a powerful high-level API description language for web APIs.

-Through that's project it's possible parse `.apib` files, get all their properties and generate all files needed to push a new SDK automatically.
+Through that's project it's possible parse `.apib` files, get all their properties and generate all files needed to push a new SDK.
 ## How do I get started?

 **NOTE:**